pj097/ClimateForestModeling/README.md

 For hyperparameter tuning, refer to hypertune.ipynb, which is configured using hyper_model_creator.py.
 To visualize tuning results, simply activate Tensorboard code within hypertune.ipynb.
 Alternatively, plot_tuner.ipynb can be used as a basis for more tailored plots.

+The best model obtained from both hypertuning parts is configured in best_model_creator.py.
+Visualization of metric results per class can be performed in class_analysis.ipynb.

 The final notebook, climate.ipynb, requires ERA5 data.
 Instructions for obtaining this data can be found in download_data.ipynb.
 This notebook performs correlations between change maps in tree genus classification results and climate variables and implements a narrow neural network to predict tree change maps based on climate data.